Check out the manual adams-core-manual.pdf that comes with ADAMS:

-You can always bring up the complete range of possible actors by clicking on the class tree button.
-The popup allows you to perform a search within the (class) names of the actors.
-While typing the search string the view gets updated and only the actors that match the search string are being displayed.
+On the left-hand side, you always see the complete range of possible actors.
+You can also search within the (class) names of the actors.
+While typing the search string, the view gets updated and only the actors that match the search string are being displayed.

 For now we settle on using the FileSupplier actor as source.
 Adding an additional actor after the FileSupplier will remove the source actors from the class tree and also change the suggested actors to add next: